-Traditional Smokehouse Sutherlands of Portsoy granted £37k for re-development
+Traditional Smokehouse Sutherlands of Portsoy Awarded £37K for Re-Development

 01 Jun 2021

-Based in the small fishing village of Portsoy in the North-East of Scotland, Sutherlands of Portsoy dates back to 1908.
+Based in the small fishing village of Portsoy in the North-East of Scotland, Gourmets Choice, trading as Sutherlands of Portsoy, dates back to 1908.
 They produce not only the finest award-winning smoked salmon, but a range of other smoked fish, including, trout, mackerel, haddock and traditional kippers using traditional methods that have been passed down through five generations.

-As part of a £74k funding package, Business Loans Scotland has provided £37k to allow Gourmets Choice to begin this journey with the creation of a new shop / kitchen which will in turn showcase their plans and begin in earnest a series of new collaborations with other food and drink producers in the region.
+As part of a £74K funding package required, Business Loans Scotland has provided £37K to allow Sutherlands of Portsoy to begin this journey with the creation of a new shop / kitchen which will in turn showcase their plans and begin in earnest a series of new collaborations with other food and drink producers in the region.
 In addition, it is helping them with the planning stage of the new development.

 Upon releasing the funding to Sutherlands of Portsoy, Andrew Dickson, Fund Manager for Business Loans Scotland said: